justincasher/justincasher.github.io/seminars/seminars.md

 ### Infinity categories and higher algebra reading group

-We meet from 1:45 PM to 2:45 PM on Thursdays.
+We meet from 3:00 PM to 4:00 PM on Wednesdays.
 The room has yet to be decided.

 ###### Schedule